godotengine/godot-docs/getting_started/scripting/gdscript/static_typing.rst

    warnings as errors

-Cases where you can’t specify types
+Cases where you can't specify types
 -----------------------------------

-To wrap up this introduction, let’s cover a few cases where you can’t use type hints.
+To wrap up this introduction, let's cover a few cases where you can't use type hints.
 All the examples below **will trigger errors**.

-You can’t use Enums as types:
+You can't use Enums as types:

 ::

     enum MoveDirection {UP, DOWN, LEFT, RIGHT}
     var current_direction: MoveDirection

-You can’t specify the type of individual members in an array.
+You can't specify the type of individual members in an array.
 This will give you an error:

 ::

     var enemies: Array = [$Goblin: Enemy, $Zombie: Enemy]

-You can’t force the assignment of types in a ``for`` loop, as each element the ``for`` keyword loops over already has a different type.
+You can't force the assignment of types in a ``for`` loop, as each element the ``for`` keyword loops over already has a different type.
 So you **cannot** write: